TheDetectiveTaco/burd/README.md

 AppVeyor: https://ci.appveyor.com/project/BurdIRC/burd

-Burd IRC is a Windows IRC client written on Electron.

 Website: https://haxed.net

-Credits:
+## About

+Burd IRC is an IRC client that is currently only compatible with Windows.
+A macOS version of Burd IRC will exist in the very near future.
+Stay tuned for that.

+## Credits

 Matthew Ryan - Programming - matt@haxed.net

 DetectiveTaco - Support/Development - chris@haxed.net